Indiscriminate attack: From the Gulf War onwards

 The 1991 Gulf War and the wars of the former Yugoslavia, including Kosovo, have been regarded as the first attempts to avoid indiscriminate damage in the operations of war; the use of smart bombs was instrumental to that end.
 Although bombings during the Gulf War destroyed critical infrastructures in Iraq leading to thousands of civilian deaths, the war was widely celebrated for the "most discriminate air campaign in history", with relatively few Iraqi civilians (around 3,000) directly killed by the bombings.

-At the time of the Gulf War, many legal scholars doubted that Protocol I codified customary international humanitarian law and was therefore binding upon the United States, which had not signed the convention.
+At the time of the Gulf War, many legal scholars doubted that Additional Protocol I codified customary international humanitarian law and was therefore binding upon the United States, which had not signed the convention.
 Human Rights Watch published a report arguing that "many of the Protocol’s provisions", including the prohibition of disproportionate and other indiscriminate attacks, "reaffirm, clarify or otherwise codify pre-existing customary law restraints on methods and means of combat and, thus, are binding on all nations regardless of ratification".

 The 2009 Gaza war marked by indiscriminate use of rockets by the Palestinians and by indiscriminate airstrikes from the Israeli Defence Forces, as documented in the UN Goldstone report.

 Indiscriminate attacks have been documented in the Syrian civil war by foreign soldiers from Russia and Turkey.
 Syrian government forces have also been accused of carrying out indiscriminate attacks in Idlib, Aleppo and other areas.
 Human rights groups have claimed that the Syrian Armed Forces are responsible for a systematic campaign of indiscriminate attacks in cities all across the country.

 During the 2022 Russian invasion of Ukraine, Russia has repeatedly carried out indiscriminate attacks in densely populated areas.

 In the context of the Gaza war, Amnesty International has documented indiscriminate attacks by the Israeli forces on Gaza, which it says have caused mass civilian casualties and should be investigated as war crimes.
 A group of independent United Nations experts also stated that Israel had resorted to indiscriminate attacks against the Palestinian population of Gaza.

 The United States 2025 airstrike on a migrant detention centre in Saada, Yemen "amounted to an indiscriminate attack" according to Amnesty International.